Skip to main content

 • In spring 2024, OFAHC team members presented the assessment plan to the Somerville Food Coalition, the Immigrant Services Coalition, at public outreach events, and through meetings with key stakeholders.
 This initial assessment helped shape the topic and question for the assessment.

-• In summer 2025, OFAHC will offer a public presentation of the report for feedback and to mobilize collective goal-setting and work.
+• In summer 2025, OFAHC offered a public presentation of the report for feedback and to mobilize collective goal-setting and work.

 Image